jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   - returns :yellow:`YELLOW` if the current light is :green:`GREEN`

 * returns :green:`GREEN` if the timer is :green:`done` AND the current light is NOT :yellow:`YELLOW` AND the current light is NOT :green:`GREEN`
-* returns :green:`GREEN` if none of the conditions are met (this includes the case where the timer is :green:`done` AND the current light is :red:`RED`)
+* returns :green:`GREEN` if none of the other conditions are met (this includes the case where the timer is :green:`done` AND the current light is :red:`RED`)

 ----